 HIT Advisers anticipates providing advisory services to one or more external parties, for which it expects to earn advisory fee revenue based on assets under management ("AUMs").
-In addition, HIT Advisers owns Building America CDE, Inc. ("BACDE"), a community development entity that facilitates transactions that use New Markets Tax Credits, from which activity it earns fees.
-HIT Advisers may earn income from BACDE in the form of dividends.
+In addition, HIT Advisers owns Building America CDE, Inc. ("BACDE"), a community development entity that facilitates transactions that use New Markets Tax Credits, from which activity it earns fees, and AFL-CIO Labor Capital Partners ("LCP"), a Delaware LLC that provides investor and labor relations services to a collective investment fund, from which activity it earns fees.
+HIT Advisers may earn income from BACDE and/or LCP in the form of dividends.
 The HIT and HIT Advisers have entered into an agreement whereby HIT will provide personnel to share infrastructure with and pay for direct costs on behalf of HIT Advisers, and for which HIT Advisers will reimburse the HIT, as provided under the agreement.
-The HIT and BACDE have a similar agreement.
+The HIT has similar agreements with BACDE and LCP.